Can I Use Apple Cider Vinegar to Clean My Keurig?

 Benefits of Using Apple Cider Vinegar to Clean Your Keurig

-Are you not convinced enough about the usefulness of cleaning your Keurig with apple cider vinegar?
-Here are the fantastic benefits of using apple cider vinegar to clean your Keurig.
+Are you not convinced about the usefulness of cleaning your Keurig with apple cider vinegar?
+Below are the fantastic benefits of using apple cider vinegar to clean your Keurig.

-• It’s a non-toxic solution: The ingredient is a natural cleaner.
-Thus, it is safe to use at home.
+• It’s a non-toxic solution: The ingredient is a natural cleaner and safe to use at home.

 • It’s a natural disinfectant: Generally, vinegar can kill about 90% of germs and bacteria on surfaces.
 Most importantly, it becomes more effective as a disinfectant when combined with another household staple like baking soda.
 Take note, though, that no scientific evidence shows that it can kill the COVID-19 virus.